-The answer is yes and no, potting soil does not expire, but it’s quality does degrade over time.
+Yes, potting soil does go bad, as its quality does degrade over time.
 It can spoil if it gets a fungal or bacterial infection.
 It can be good for 2 years if it gets appropriate care by adding nutrients.

-I am going to tell you about the details of healthy potting soil, proper storing, and the ins and outs to extend its lifespan.
+I am going to tell you about the details of healthy potting soil, proper storing, and the ins and outs of extending its lifespan…

 Check Your Soil Regularly

 You can buy test kits to check the nutritional value of your soil.
 These are great, but in my mind, they are not critical.
 If you use your nose and eyes, you will see if your potting soil is usable.

 Smell the soil.
 If it has a bad smell, like rotten eggs, it is well and truly expired.
 Having just dumped a pot of old soil out of a pot, I cannot even begin to describe the smell.

 You will know it when you smell it… It’s a foul odor that you will definitely notice once you pop open those unopened bags.

 If the soil is compact and forms compact lumps, it is past its value to the plants in it.